cs124/pa7-chatbot/README.md

 The bot understands everything, so it echoes your sentiment.
 It’s a bit repetitive, though.

     > I was completely amazed at how "Rush Hour 3" was pretty much the most ridiculous thing I've seen in my entire life.
 This sentence was too hard for the starter bot.
-That’s ok.
+That’s okay!

     moviebot> I'm sorry, I'm not quite sure if you liked "Rush Hour 3".
     Tell me more about "Rush Hour 3".